Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 \subsection{The Ichino--Ikeda type conjecture}

 Combining the results in the previous two subsections, we can now formulate the Ichino--Ikeda type conjectures for all the models in Table \ref{fig:1}.
 Let $(G,H)$ be one of these models.
-Following the definition in Section 16.5 of \cite{SV}, the pure inner forms of the spherical varieties are parameterized by the set $H^1(H/Z_{G,H},k)$.
-For all the models in Table \ref{fig:1} except Model 2, there is a natural bijection between the set $H^1(H/Z_{G,H},k)$ and the set of quaternion algebras $D$ over $k$.
-For each quaternion algebra $D/k$ (or for each $D\in H^1(H/Z_{G,H},k)$ in the case of Model 2), we can define an analogue of the model $(G,H)$ associated to $D$, which will be denoted by $(G_D,H_D)$.
+Since we assume that the central character is trivial on $Z_{G,H}$, we are actually working with the model $(G/Z_{G,H},H/Z_{G,H})$.
+Following the definition in Section 16.5 of \cite{SV}, the pure inner forms of the spherical varieties are parameterized by the set $H^1(k,H/Z_{G,H})$.
+For all the models in Table \ref{fig:1} except Model 2, there is a natural bijection between the set $H^1(k,H/Z_{G,H})$ and the set of quaternion algebras $D$ over $k$.
+For each quaternion algebra $D/k$ (or for each $D\in H^1(k,H/Z_{G,H})$ in the case of Model 2), we can define an analogue of the model $(G,H)$ associated to $D$, which will be denoted by $(G_D,H_D)$.
 We can also define the period integral $\CP_{H_D}(\phi_D)$ and the local relative character $I_{H_{D,v}}(\phi_{D,v})$ where $\phi_D$ is a cuspidal automorphic form on $G_D(\BA)$.
 We refer the reader to later sections for the detailed descriptions of $(G_D,H_D)$ for each spherical variety in Table \ref{fig:1}.
 Remark that in our cases $G_D$ and $H_D$ are not the pure inner forms of $G$ and $H$ in general.
 But after module the central part $Z_{G,H}$, they become pure inner forms of $G/Z_{G,H}$ and $H/Z_{G,H}$, respectively.

-We fix a global tempered cuspidal $L$-packet $\Pi_{\phi}=\cup_D \Pi_\phi(G_D)$ of $G(\BA)$, whose central character is trivial on $Z_{G,H}(\BA)$.
+We fix a global tempered cuspidal $L$-packet $\Pi_{\phi}=\cup_D \Pi_\phi(G_D)$ of $G(\BA)$ whose central character is trivial on $Z_{G,H}(\BA)$.
 For each $\pi_D\in \Pi_\phi(G_D)$ in the $L$-packet, as in Section 17.4 of \cite{SV}, let $\nu:\pi_D\rightarrow \CA_{cusp}(G_D(\BA))$ be an embedding such that the period integral is identically zero on the orthogonal complement of $\nu(\pi_D)$ in the $\pi_D$-isotypic component $\CA_{cusp}(G_D(\BA))_{\pi_D}$.
 This embedding is not unique if the multiplicity of $\pi_D$ in $\CA_{cusp}(G_D(\BA))$ is greater than 1, but it does not affect the global conjecture.

 We first consider all the models in Table \ref{fig:1} except the first one.
 For those models, the center of $H/Z_{G,H}$ is anisotropic.